KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 ```
 ![file ldBugImageBase\PNG\DiffELFEXE.png not found](ldBugImageBase/PNG/DiffELFEXE.png)

-Doing so **GNU ld**-linked programs can only run in the lower half 32Bit address space.
+Doing so **GNU ld**-linked programs could only run in the lower half 32Bit address space.
+(But this address arren)
 Instead **Microsoft LINK.EXE**-linked programs can run in the entire 64Bit address space.